OmarIzquierdo/Blog/content/posts/nmap-notes.md

 <details>
   <summary><strong>Notes</strong></summary>

-`--source-port` lets you **force the TCP or UDP source port** that your scan packets appear to come from.
-Some naive firewalls or ACLs only filter based on *source* or *destination* ports in a simplistic way.
+The `--source-port` option lets you **force the TCP or UDP source port** that your scan packets appear to come from.
+This could bypass some naive firewalls or ACLs only filter based on *source* or *destination* ports.
 </details>

 ```bash